Fwaaai/new-mathejm/README.md

 ];
 ```

-Chapter 1 also has a `sections.ts` file that lists its sections with slugs (e.g., `section-01`, `section-02`, …) used for navigation.
+Chapter 1 also has a `sections.ts` file that lists its sections with slugs (e.g., `section-01`, `section-02`, …) used for routing.
 The actual section content is implemented as React components under `src/data/chapters/chapterN/sections/section-*.tsx`.

+Important: slugs are zero‑padded (e.g., `section-01`), but filenames are not (`section-1.tsx`, `section-2.tsx`, …).
+Filenames must use non‑padded numbers to match the dynamic import convention.

 ### Dynamic Loading (by Convention)